davidiliou/shopping_cart/README.md

 # Shopping Cart

-Test project with a catalog of 12 products and a shopping cart
+Test project with a catalog of 12 productsin sqlite database and a shopping cart stored in session

 ## Getting Started